 No gear shifts means driving in the ID.3 is smooth, responsive and most importantly, fun.
 Welcome to a new era of sustainable driving.

-The ID.3 comes with the choice of three battery sizes, small, medium and large, that can be interchanged easily depending on how far and in what style you’d like to drive.
+The ID.3 comes with the choice of three battery sizes, small, medium and large, depending on how far and in what style you’d like to drive.

 The Volkswagen ID. is designed for everyone.
 That’s why the all-electric ID.3 offers cutting edge technology at a price that is comparable with traditional petrol and diesel cars.